 While the prompt refers to the MBA in general, there is opportunity to address an interest in the Foster MBA, specifically.
 How you plan to draw on Foster’s offerings should have been covered in Essay 1; however, if there is a specific feature or features of the program that match the theme you develop in this essay, it is worth mentioning.
 It’s also possible that a visit to Foster or attending one of their information sessions confirmed your decision to pursue an MBA.
 In this case, it’s important to balance your inspiring knowledge of Foster with new information about yourself.
 The adcom is trying to understand you and your motivation in this essay—not just your knowledge of their offerings.

-Optional essay – Include this essay if you have additional information that you believe would be helpful to the admissions committee in considering your application.
+Optional essay – Please include this essay if you have additional information that you believe would be helpful to the admissions committee in considering your application.
 (500 words maximum, optional)

 This is a relatively lengthy optional essay and, therefore, may seem more inviting.
 However, you’ll want to consider some questions before launching into a response.
 Applicants should take a conservative approach to this response, including only information, e.g. gaps in employment, a misrepresentative academic record, etc., that you believe warrants the extra item it will require for a reader to review.